 Each topic covers a different marketing concept and may include an intensive workshop.
 May be repeated for an indefinite number of hours, but particular topics must vary.
-Course Information: Same as BUS 430.
-Prerequisite: BUS 312 or equivalent.
+Course Information: Prerequisite: BUS 312 or equivalent.

 MKT 431.
 Consumer Behavior.
 3 Hours.